Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 Now that we are able to get Pyth price data, we need to take a detour away from Pyth for a moment to get our account interface figured out.
 The liquidation bot is going to need some tokens to trade on our behalf!
-We want to be able to leverage that data and interact with a Decentralized Exchange to swap tokens.
-We're going to look at how to implement a display of our token balances on the front-end, so that we can see the changes as the liquidation bot is performing the swaps.
+We want to be able to leverage that data and interact with a DEX to swap tokens.
+We're going to look at how to implement a display of our token balances on the frontend, so that we can see the changes as the liquidation bot is performing the swaps.
 We have two different displays to consider: The **mock wallet** which is not connected to Solana, to be used for testing purposes.
-Also the **live wallet** - pulling data from an existing, funded account on Solana that can be used on either devnet or mainnet.
+And the **live wallet** that pulls data from an existing, funded account on Solana to be used on either devnet or mainnet.

 _Remember the safety information about the risks of using real SOL from the introduction_!